Ballyliffin’s Glashedy Links – Young In Spirit, Mature In Outlook.

 However, it’s hard to believe more than 20-years has passed since I first visited Ballyliffin in 2002 when I found myself playing the pro-am in the company of Andy Coltart, and who since has become a good friend and also, of course, one of the respected members of the media now working the Tour.

-It is amazing also that it’s been over four years since I last visited Ballyliffin but in writing this long overdue review those memories of experiencing the delight in playing the Glashedy course and knowing, and I do, course designer Pat Ruddy so well, and being joined on this 2019 visit by three lifelong friends and colleagues Michael, Barry and Paul, has just whet my appetite not to leave it another five years in getting back to Ballyliffin.
+It is amazing also that it’s been over five years since I last visited Ballyliffin but in writing this long overdue review those memories of experiencing the delight in playing the Glashedy course and knowing, and I do, course designer Pat Ruddy so well, and being joined on this 2019 visit by three lifelong friends and colleagues Michael, Barry and Paul, has just whet my appetite not to leave it another five years in getting back to Ballyliffin.

 Thank you to John McLaughlin at North & North-West Links Ireland and to John Farren and his great team at the Ballyliffin Golf Club.